 -Decorative Bins (for organizing)

-You can buy all of these products at Walmart in just one trip!
 I think the overall most important product for spring cleaning is Viva® Vantage® because they work like cloth and have so many uses around the house.
 The scrubby texture makes them great for cleaning dirt and grime off of anything, and then grab a clean one to polish appliances and glassware!
 Seriously – from cleaning the oven to getting toothpaste off bathroom counters Viva® Vantage® is a girls best friend.
 They are even durable enough to clean off our patio furniture which is a major part of the spring cleaning I need to do this year.
 I also use regular Viva® towels for dusting and delicate surfaces because I love the soft texture of the towels.

 With 2 kids under 2 (I can say that a few more weeks) cleaning is hard.
 There’s no way I can tackle all of spring cleaning at once.
 I mostly work on a few rooms at a time during naptime, and on weekends.
 I wear the baby and find ways to distract the toddler (thanks TV) because her idea of ‘helping’ and mine aren’t the same.
 And when all else fails, I recruit my husband to help.
 Especially when it comes to the bathrooms.